aVOIDSTARch/C195---Software-2/ReadMe.md

 ## Usage
 In attempting to get this application working in the university's virtual environment, I learned that you must import the project using the pom.xml in the root directory.
-You must also be sure to select the Maven runtime bundled with the IntelliJ IDE is the build settings editor for the program to run properly from that environment.
+You must also be sure to select the JDK 17 in the Build Configuration.

 ## JavaDoc Directory
 ### /index-files